ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 In the standard remote attestation process described above, the Client includes the public key pubC from its dynamically generated ECDHE key pair (privC, pubC) in the remote attestation request message, while retaining its private key privC.
 Upon receiving pubC, the Server can compute the symmetric key SK using its private key privS from its dynamically generated ECDHE key pair (privS, pubS).
-At the same time, by including the attester's pubS in all subsequent messages of the remote attestation process and having the verifier endorse and sign it, a key binding mechanism is achieved.
+At the same time, by including the attester's identity (raw public key or certificate) in all subsequent messages of the remote attestation process and having the attester (using its attestation evidence signing key) and verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
 After completing the remote attestation with the Verifier, the Server includes its pubS in the Attestation Result returned to the Client.
 Once the Client verifies the Attestation Result, it can compute the symmetric key SK using pubS and its own private key privC, thereby completing both the remote attestation and ECDHE key agreement.
+Additionally, the client can record the binding relationship between the generated SK and the corresponding attester's identity, ensuring that the SK is subsequently used to establish a secure protocol connection with an attester possessing the correct identity.
 Some metadata negotiated alongside the key exchange materials between both parties includes: session ID, nonce, algorithm, etc.

 ## Enterprise Customer Key Distribution to Public Cloud Into Remote Attestation

 Enterprises need to deploy data assets on public clouds, such as data, applications, systems, etc., some of which are critical assets of the enterprise, such as private large model applications.
 It is essential to ensure the trustworthiness and security of the operating environment.
 The principle is to first upload the encrypted data assets to the cloud environment, then perform remote attestation on the operating environment.
 Once it passes the security verification, the decryption key is distributed to the operating environment for loading and running the decrypted data assets.
+In fact, the key here can also be generalized to refer to the decrypted plaintext and the calculated signatures provided by Enterprise KMS.
 This scenario is similar to the public cloud KMS key distribution scenario, except that the public cloud is no longer responsible for key distribution.
 Instead, the enterprise manages the keys itself and completes the key distribution after passing the security verification through remote attestation.
 The method is illustrated in the following diagram:

 ~~~
             .------------.